Repository Configuration (preview-config.yml)

 Framework detection and Dockerfiles

-The orchestrator detects the app framework (NestJS, Go, or Laravel) from the cloned repo and uses the matching docker-compose template.
-If the repo has no Dockerfile, the orchestrator injects a default one for that framework fromorchestrator/templates/ (e.g. Dockerfile.nestjs, Dockerfile.go, Dockerfile.laravel).
+The orchestrator supports five frameworks: NestJS, Go, Laravel, Rust, and Python.
+It detects framework from the cloned repo (when not set inpreview-config.yml) and uses the matching docker-compose template from orchestrator/templates/docker-compose/.
+If the repo has no Dockerfile, the orchestrator injects a default one for that framework from orchestrator/templates/dockerfile/.
 Repos can override by providing their own Dockerfile at the repo root.

 Detection order: NestJS (nest-cli.json or @nestjs/core in package.json) → Go (go.mod) → Laravel (laravel/framework in composer.json).
+Rust and Python are not auto-detected; set framework: rust or framework: python in preview-config.yml.
 If none match, NestJS is assumed.

 Custom Dockerfiles